“They’re real, and they’re spectacular” is an infamous line from a classic episode of Seinfeld.

 Accept this moment as a chance to pause and know it’s temporary.

-3 small steps to clarity
+3 small steps to clear up your block

 When you don’t know what you want to say, you need to relieve yourself from the pressure of capturing The Ultimate Perfect Thing.